YinanZheng/REMP/README.md

 ## Installation

-HIMA is now available in Bioconductor repository
+REMP is available in Bioconductor repository
 ```r
 ## To get the latest REMP, please first make sure you are using the latest Bioconductor
 biocLite("BiocUpgrade")